 Solutions of the Year is a multi-day virtual convening, including seven sessions, that will frame the conversation for 2022.
-You can purchase a single ticket now to all of the events for just $50, or pay what you wish by registering for each event individually.
+Pay what you wish to RSVP, including nothing at all.
 All who donate will receive a copy of our annual Solutions of the Year special issue magazine.

 Moderator: Kelly Regan, Editorial Director Next City

 Before joining Next City, Kelly Regan worked for two decades in magazines, books, and digital publishing.
 As an editorial manager at Google, she assembled and directed content teams for the Destinations at Google travel channel, as well as the Explore recommendation engine on Google Maps.
 As editorial director of the Frommer's Travel Guides, she managed a list of about 125 books per year.
 Regan is a longtime freelance editor and writer, specializing in science, travel, educational publishing, and dream interpretation.
 She holds a B.A. in Government from Georgetown University and an M.S. in Journalism from Columbia University.

 Speaker: Jessica Pryce, Director of The Florida Institute for Child Welfare